Protests break out following Trump's Jerusalem decision

-Jerusalem (CNN)The leader of the Palestinian Islamist group Hamas has called for a new "intifada," or uprising, as protests broke out in Jerusalem, Ramallah and Bethlehem following US President Donald Trump's decision to recognize Jerusalem as the capital of Israel.
+Jerusalem (CNN)Dozens of people were injured in the West Bank on Thursday as Palestinian protesters clashed with Israeli security forces over US President Donald Trump's controversial decision on Jerusalem.

-Trump made the controversial announcement on Wednesday, saying that the US would move its embassy in Israel from Tel Aviv to Jerusalem, drawing condemnation from world leaders and sending shock waves through the Muslim world.
+Trump on Wednesday announced that the US recognized Jerusalem as the capital of Israel and would move its embassy in Israel from Tel Aviv to Jerusalem, drawing condemnation from world leaders and sending shock waves through the Muslim world.

 Both Israelis and Palestinians claim the holy city as their capital.

+As the protests took place, the leader of the Palestinian Islamist group Hamas called for a new "intifada," or uprising, Thursday.

-Hamas leader Ismail Haniyeh said in Gaza on Thursday that Israel's policies supported by the United States "could only be confronted by a renewed intifada against the occupation."
+Ismail Haniyeh said in Gaza that Israel's policies supported by the United States "could only be confronted by a renewed intifada against the occupation" and he described the US-Israeli alliance "satanic."

-"This atrocity sparks a new intifada," he said, adding that the announcement had left the peace process "buried forever."

-"Palestine will not be divided and the whole of Palestine and the whole of Jerusalem are the property of the Palestinian people," he said, calling the US-Israeli alliance "satanic."
+"Palestine will not be divided and the whole of Palestine and the whole of Jerusalem are the property of the Palestinian people," he said.

-"It is a declaration of war against our Palestinian people in their holiest of holy places of the Christians and Muslims," he added.
+"It is a declaration of war against our Palestinian people in their holiest of holy places of the Christians and Muslims."

+He added that the announcement had left the decades-long peace process "buried forever."

 Leaders of the Iran-backed Palestinian Islamic Jihad group, Nafeth Azzam and Ahmed al-Batsh, said they were also ready for a new armed struggle.
 They called on the governing Palestinian Authority to stop all security coordination with Israel, to withdraw its recognition of Israel and to declare an end to the Oslo agreements, which are the basis of peace negotiations.